Tirey Lafayette Ford, 1857 - 1928

 Tirey Lafayette Ford

 The 1860 U.S. Census lists Jacob Ford (37) Mary W. (42), James P (13), David E. (10), William H. (8), Arzilia (4), Tirey (2), and Berelda (2 mo).
 Source: US Federal Census, Missouri Clay Township, Monroe County, Granville Post Office, Roll: M653_635.

 |1863-1873||Tirey Ford went to the district school in Monroe County, Missouri.
 He rode his father's mule to the schoolhouse.
 Source: Notables of the West, International News Service, 1915, page 125.|

 |August 13, 1870||The 1870 US Census lists Jacob Ford (48), Mary W. (53), James P (23), David E. (20), William H. (18), Arzilia R. (14), Tirey L. (12), Berelda F. (10). and Hugh W. (3).
 Source: US Census of Monroe County, Missouri.|

 |1876||Ford graduated from a private academy at Paris high school in Monroe County, Missouri.
 He worked evenings and Saturdays to pay for his board.
 He worked on his father's farm during summer and vacations.
 Source: Notables of the West, International News Service, 1915, page 125.|

 |February 11, 1877||

-When Mr. Ford was 19 years old he took the train from Missouri to Colusa County, California.
-He worked on the ranch properties of his uncle, Hugh J. Glenn, Democratic candidate for Governor, for three years.
+When Mr. Ford was 19 years old he took an emigrant train from Missouri to Colusa County, California.
+He worked on the ranch of his uncle, Hugh J. Glenn, Democratic candidate for Governor, for three years.
 Source: S.F.
 Newspaper, June 26, 1928.

 Tirey L. Ford - Mary Emma Byington